HadoopGenomics/SeqPig/README.txt

    advantage of being able to handle parameters, for example for input and oputput files.
 See /scripts inside the seqpig directory and the examples below.

-D) Examples for operations on bam files:
+D) Examples for operations on BAM files:

-  All examples assume that an input bam file is initially imported to HDFS via
+  All examples assume that an input BAM file is initially imported to HDFS via

     ${SEQPIG_HOME}/bin/prepareBamInput.sh input.bam